Shreyay05/UrbanMind/README.md

-# Civic Policy – Smart Complaint Management System
+# UrbanMind – Smart Complaint Management System

 ## Overview
 **Civic Policy** is a digital platform that enables citizens to register civic complaints related to government departments (such as Health, Sanitation, Infrastructure, etc.) and automatically classifies these complaints based on their nature and urgency.